sagemath/trac_to_gh/Issue 8468.md

 # Issue 8468: add "Group Theory and Sage: A Primer" to the classification "Sage HOWTOs"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8468

 Original creator: mvngu